dataluscorp/browser/devtools/docs/contributor/preferences.md

 Debugger-specific preferences should go in devtools/client/preferences/debugger.js.
-Beyond that, most new preferences should go in browser/app/profile/firefox.js, which is for desktop Firefox only.
+Beyond that, most new preferences should go in browser/app/profile/datalus.js, which is for desktop Datalus only.
 If a preference should be available even when the client for DevTools is not shipped (for instance on Fennec) it should go in modules/libpref/init/all.js, which is for preferences that go in all products.